bredlej/mythic_bastionland_gm_tools/README.md

 # `roll` — tiny tabletop RNG & oracle CLI (made for Mythic Bastionland)

-### DISCLAIMER: This tool was vibe coded with ChatGPT 5
+### DISCLAIMER: This tool was made with use of ChatGPT 5

 A single-file Python tool for GMs/players: